Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 See also

-So, while fenugreek may promote satiety, more research is needed to determine if these effects are significant enough to cause actual weight loss over time.
+So, while fenugreek may promote satiety, more research is required to determine if these effects are significant enough to cause actual weight loss over time.

 Will Fenugreek Help You Lose Weight?

-In addition to its possible role as an appetite suppressant, fenugreek is also believed to aid weight loss through several mechanisms.
+In addition to its potential role as an appetite suppressant, fenugreek is believed to aid weight loss through several mechanisms.

 Fiber may also help slow the absorption of sugar into the bloodstream, which is beneficial for blood sugar control.
-In one study, people with type 1 diabetes who took fenugreek seed powder had better blood sugar levels after 10 days.
-They also experienced reductions in total and LDL (bad) cholesterol levels (9).
+In an older study, people with type 1 diabetes who took fenugreek seed powder were found to have better blood sugar levels after 10 days.
+They also experienced reductions in total and LDL (bad) cholesterol levels (12).

-Additionally, fenugreek is a source of an amino acid called 4-hydroxyisoleucine, which may stimulate insulin release and help regulate blood sugar levels.
-This could theoretically lead to reduced food cravings and weight loss.
+In addition, fenugreek is a source of an amino acid called 4-hydroxyisoleucine, which may stimulate insulin release and help regulate blood sugar levels (1).
+This may theoretically contribute to reduced food cravings and weight loss.

 Finally, fenugreek extract may increase the levels of hormones testosterone and adiponectin.
-Testosterone is associated with increased muscle mass, while adiponectin is thought to promote fat loss (4) (19).
+Testosterone is associated with increased muscle mass, while adiponectin is believed to promote fat loss (6) (25).

 See also

-While all of these effects are promising, more research is needed to determine whether fenugreek can actually help people lose weight.
+While all of these potential effects are promising, more research is required in order to determine whether fenugreek can actually help people lose weight.

 fenugreek weight gain

 Sometimes people need to gain weight for medical reasons.
-Being underweight puts people at risk for health problems such as malnutrition, osteoporosis, infertility and an increased susceptibility to infection (5).
+Being underweight can place people at risk for health problems such as malnutrition, osteoporosis, infertility, and an increased susceptibility to infection (8).

 If your doctor has recommended that you gain weight, you’ll need to make changes that increase your calorie intake.

-Most of the evidence points to fenugreek more likely helping with weight loss than weight gain.
-However, if you enjoy the taste of fenugreek, using it in dishes like soups, stews, and curries can make them more enjoyable for you, which can help you eat more.
+Most evidence points to fenugreek supplementation helping with weight loss rather than weight gain.
+However, if you enjoy the taste of fenugreek, using it in dishes such as soups, stews, and curries can make them more enjoyable for you, which can lead to you eating more.

 Using fenugreek for weight gain may or may not be effective, but there are other lifestyle factors that can also contribute to weight gain.